eclipse-tractusx/managed-identity-wallet/README.md

   --from-literal=cx-auth-client-secret='<placeholder>'
 ```

-Aca-py will be deployed and connected to a postgres database pod in the same namespace (the postgres database is deployed using the following [instructions](https://www.sumologic.com/blog/kubernetes-deploy-postgres/) The used files can be found under `dev-assets/acapy-postgres` without adding a Service
+Aca-py will be deployed and connected to a postgres database pod in the same namespace.
+The postgres database is deployed using the following [instructions](https://www.sumologic.com/blog/kubernetes-deploy-postgres/) The used files can be found under `dev-assets/acapy-postgres` without adding a Service.
+The IP of the acapy-postgres pod should be updated in the `values-staging.yaml` whenever the postgres pod is changed

 The deployment of AcaPy instance requires also a secret file `catenax-custodian-acapy-secrets` that include the following data:
 1. `acapy-wallet-key` the key of the base wallet